gdscjgec/College-Fest-App/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch ( `git checkout -b feature/AmazingFeature` )
-3. Add your Changes ( `git add .` )
-4. Commit your Changes ( `git commit -m 'Add some AmazingFeature'` )
-5. Push to the Branch ( `git push origin feature/AmazingFeature` )
-6. Open a Pull Request

 <!-- LICENSE -->

 ## License

-Distributed under the MIT License.
+Distributed under the [MIT](https://choosealicense.com/licenses/mit/)License.
 See `LICENSE` for more information.

 <!-- CONTACT -->